The need will remain, but the interface will change.

 The Power of Technology

 The four pressures just described do pose a significant challenge to the beauty & wellness industry, but on the other hand, the industry does have a powerful force to counteract on these pressures – Technology.

 Many of the new customer & societal expectations can be best met with technology.
-Online bookings, self-check-ins, automatic payments, and many such features serve to eliminate unnecessary touch-interactions.
-For example, the days of salons being a social hangout may be numbered.
+Online salon booking system, self-check-ins, automatic payments, and many such features serve to eliminate unnecessary touch-interactions.
+For example, the days of salons being a social hangout maybe numbered.
 People will come in for a haircut, but they would not be comfortable waiting in a lobby with other guests.
 Smart booking algorithms that optimize appointments and ensure minimal wait time can tackle this.
 Even the very act of handing over a credit card to someone may induce discomfort.
 Whereas technology allows automatic payments a la Uber.

 Over and above the processes followed, stores will also need to visibly exhibit their improved health standards – a sort of “hygiene theatre”.
 Like do away with magazines, and instead provide digital content that people can access on their own phones.
 Or put up screens with a health-checklist that shows, for instance, when the chair was sanitized last.

 Zenoti's technology will allow these new standards to be exhibited not just in the outlet, but outside the visit too.
 Like sending personalized communication to customers.
 Even referrals & ratings will move beyond just the quality of the stylist.
 It would have to encompass the cleanliness & sanitation of the experience.
 This may become an important driver to attract new customers.

 Of course, the fundamental service of a haircut or a massage will still involve touch, but the very efficiency of all the other processes will reassure the customer on the safety and hygiene of the outlet.